StevenButtifint/message-encryption-tool/README.md

 ### What I Learned

+- How to write different encryption methods manually in Python.
 - How to implement external Python classes.
 - How to use a range of Python cryptography libraries.